Healthy Homes Assessment Mahora

 building insulation inspection

-A cozy dry home is an ideal house
+A dry and warm home is an ideal house

 Insulation Mahora

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

-See the full details of the Healthy Homes insulation standard.
+See the full details of this Healthy Homes insulation quality.

 Mahora Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection